ZuozHK19/T2DA/README.md

-# datalit
+# Tracks to Digital Awareness

 A work in progress.
-You should probably go read the Wiki, or something, until we update this.
+You should probably go read the Wiki, or something, until we make this better.

 1. Install all the libs: